blast007/bzflag-model-writer/README.md

 ## Usage

-From the top level source directory, run:
+From the top level source directory, run: ```./build/bzflag-model-writer```
-./build/bzflag-model-writer

 The models and materials will be written to the current working directory.
+Note that the model uses Z up.
+If importing, in Wings3D check "Swap Y and Z Axes" and in Blender set Up to Z Up.

 ## Files/information from BZFlag
 Several files are from src/geometry/ and src/geometry/models/tank/